rsutphin/capistrano_push_to_remote_cache_spike/README.md

 * Hands the deploying off to Capistrano's built-in `:remote_cache` strategy to clone or fetch across the ssh tunnel.
 * Reconfigures any git submodules so that they also fetch across the tunnel.

-The interesting files are

-* `lib/capistrano/recipes/deploy/strategy/remote_cache_from_local.rb`
-* `lib/capistrano/recipes/deploy/scm/git_local.rb`
-* `config/deploy.rb`

-## Future work

-This is just a spike, so there are some features missing.

-* More robust handling of the temporary daemon.
-  * While an attempt is made to kill the temporary daemon if the deployment is interrupted, it is possible that it could stick around.
-When that happens, you have to kill it manually.
-  * The local and remote ports used for the daemon are hard-coded.
-* There are no defaults for the variables the strategy depends on.
-The `:repository` in particular must have a specific value in order for the strategy to work at all.
-* Automated tests.
-* Capistrano 3 support.